More details

 • System expansion is considering a system’s externalities while evaluating it.
 Externalities are environmental impacts that aren’t directly linked to how a system or product is made or used.
 System expansion is a crucial stage in LCA because it allows for a more detailed examination of the environmental effects.

-• DEISO Life Cycle Assessment LCA training plans and courses
+• Life Cycle Assessment training plans advertisement

 Life Cycle Assessment (LCA), LCA Data, and LCA Software Training